victorqribeiro/pixelRestorer/README.md

 If most of the image is similar, like a image with a large solid white color as background and just a small portion of it being the pixel art, it can't figure out the right size of the pixelSize.
 Cause every window will have a low entropy value (since its most white, no matter what).

+It also blurs the images sometimes (most of the times), due to the fact that the image was scaled to some odd value (and the pixel seize its no a integer - like, it guessed the pixel size would be 6,5x6,5).

 ## Disclaimer

 I do not own the images used in the examples, I googled them.
 If you are or know the authors, contact me and will give proper credit.